Mantel Mount | December 23, 2024

 The 3 Most Popular Variants of the VESA Mounting Standard

-VESA Flat Display Interface Standard (FDMI) defines the standards for displays such as flat tvs and monitors.
+VESA Flat Display Interface Standard (FDMI) defines the standards for displays such as flat TVs and monitors.
 Of which, the most popular versions are listed below:

-VESA MIS-D, 100/75, C compliant displays are equipped with either a 100 x 100mm or 75 x 75mm square hold pattern.
+These compliant displays are equipped with either a 100 x 100mm or 75 x 75mm square hold pattern.
 M4 screws are used to attach the mount to small displays that weigh no more than 38lbs (17kg).

 Final Takeaways

-Manufacturers offer a complete range of high-quality mounting appliances that are compatible with the standard, to ensure a perfect solution for any tv or VESA size.
-If you’re curious to know what size mount you need for your tv, you can use MantelMount’s Install Calculator so you can be secure in making the right choice for your tv.
+Manufacturers offer a complete range of high-quality mounting appliances that are compatible with the standard, to ensure a perfect solution for any TV or VESA size.
+If you’re curious to know what size mount you need for your TV, you can use MantelMount’s Install Calculator so you can be secure in making the right choice for your TV.